 Once a baby is born, there is still a chance that hep C can be transmitted, though the risk is similarly low.
 For instance, it is safe for a hep C-positive mother to breastfeed, as long as her nipples aren't cracked or bleeding.
 Regardless of the low risk to the child, it's still worth seeking treatment for the mother, as hepatitis C can have serious complications, but can also be cured with the right medication.

 HepCMyWay was created to help make treatment more accessible for people with hepatitis C. Our mission is to put the power in your hands and make sure you get the care you need.
 With five hepatitis C testing across Pennslyvania and Ohio and a team of dedicated hep C experts, we make sure that your experience is as easy and stress-free as possible.

 Here's how our 3-step approach to hep C treatment works:

 - Step 1: Fill out our , or give us a call if you would prefer to speak to someone.

 - Step 2: We'll work with you to schedule a blood test, whether that's at a lab or from one of our experienced, compassionate phlebotomists, whom we can send directly to you.
 We’ll then send that sample to the lab, where pre-treatment testing will be conducted.

-- Step 3: Once you have the results of your test, we'll schedule a telemedicine appointment with you to discuss the next steps.
+- Step 3: Once you have the results of your test, we'll schedule a with you to discuss the next steps.
 If you decide to start treatment, we’ll ship your medication right to your home!